 - Problems are never eliminated in one’s life, solving one, exchanges/upgrades it to a better problem.

-- Emotions are feedback-mechanisms, they are signs but not commandants to take an action on.
-Emotion-guided decisions can be good as long as emotions are not the only thing guiding them.
+- Emotions are feedback mechanisms; they are signs but not commandants to take action on.
+Emotion-guided decisions can be right as long as emotions are not the only thing guiding them.

 - Our struggle determines our successes.
-The struggle you are willing to enjoy and bear with determines the success.
-Anyone can imagine themselves on the summit, only a few are willing to bear the climb.
+The struggle you are willing to enjoy and bear with determines success.
+Anyone can imagine themselves on the summit, only a few are willing to take the climb.

-- Traditional measurement of self-esteem is how positively people felt about themselves.
-A better measurement would be how they felt about their negative aspects.
+- The traditional measurement of self-esteem is how positively people felt about themselves.
+A better measure would be how they felt about their negative aspects.

-- A meaningful life is more enjoyable than a happy one even if it involves suffering.
-Hiroo Onoda was Japanese Army officer in World War II, he did not surrender in till 1974 (29 years after the war).
-He was hiding in the jungles of Lubang, following the order to “fight at all costs”, he fought a guerrilla warfare for 29 years.
-He surrendered only when his superior from the wartime came back to give him order to surrender.
+- A meaningful life is more enjoyable than a happy one, even if it involves pain.
+Hiroo Onoda was a Japanese Army officer in World War II; he did not surrender until 1974 (29 years after the war).
+He was hiding in the jungles of Lubang, following the order to “fight at all costs,” he fought guerrilla warfare for 29 years.
+He surrendered only after his superior from wartime came back to give him the order to surrender.
 On returning to Japan, he became a hero.
 But he became more depressed.
-The Japan of his dreams did not exist anymore.
-The realization that his fight stood for nothing put him in depression and he moved to Brazil.
+Japan of his dreams did not exist anymore.
+The realization that his fight stood for nothing put him into depression, and he moved to Brazil.
 At least his suffering was more meaningful while hiding in the Jungles of Lubang.

-- We cannot choose whether to evaluate ourselves against others or not (we will almost always do), it is to how should we be evaluating ourselves against others.
-Those measurement metrics come from our values which, in turn, come from our beliefs.
+- We cannot choose whether to evaluate ourselves against others or not (we will almost always do); it is how should we be evaluating ourselves against others.
+Those measurement metrics come from our values, which, in turn, come from our beliefs.

-- Life is a suffering.
+- Life is suffering.
 We can’t choose whether to suffer or not.
-We can choose what to suffer for.
-And we decide that based on our value system.
+We can choose what to suffer.
+And we decide based on our value system.